Zarman-oss/React-App-GitHub-Finder/README.md

 1. Clone the repository: `git clone <repository_url>`
 2. Navigate to the project folder: `cd <project_folder>`
-3. Install dependencies: `npm install` or
+3. Install dependencies: `npm install`.
 4. Start the development server: `npm start`.
 5. Open your web browser and visit `http://localhost:3000` to access the application.